 - We are grateful for the support we receive

 We welcome all comments and feedback about the way we work.
-We hope you never have a reason to complain, but if you do have a complaint or problem, we will aim to resolve it as quickly and efficiently as possible, in a personal, fair and confidential way.
+We hope you never have a reason to complain, but if you do have a complaint or problem relating to the way we work or our activities, we will aim to resolve it as quickly and efficiently as possible, in a personal, fair, and confidential way.

 How to complain:

-If you have a complaint or a concern about our fundraising please contact us as soon as possible, so we can try to make things right.
+If you have a complaint or a concern please contact us as soon as possible, so we can try to make things right.
 You can:

 Phone: 0303 4444 999